upadrastaharshavardhan/mr.H-music-player/.github/ISSUE_TEMPLATE/bug_report.md

-name	about	title	labels	assignees
+---
-Bug report
+name: Bug report
-Create a bug report to help us improve bug
+about: Create a bug report to help us improve
+title: ''
+labels: bug
+assignees: ''

+---

+**Describe the bug**
-Describe the bug A clear and concise description of what the bug is.
+A clear and concise description of what the bug is.

+**To Reproduce**
-To Reproduce Steps to reproduce the behavior:
+Steps to reproduce the behavior:

-Go to '...'
+1. Go to '...'
-Click on '....'
+2. Click on '....'
-Do this and that
+3. Do this and that

+**Expected behavior**
-Expected behavior A clear and concise description of what you expected to happen.
+A clear and concise description of what you expected to happen.

+**Screenshots**
-Screenshots If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots to help explain your problem.

-Device Details (please complete the following information):
+**Device Details (please complete the following information):**

-OS: [e.g. Android, Windows, iOS, Linux]
+ - OS: [e.g. Android, Windows, iOS, Linux]
-Version: [e.g. Android 12, iOS 15, Windows 11 20H2]
+ - Version: [e.g. Android 12, iOS 15, Windows 11 20H2]
-Device: [e.g. Pixel 4, iPhone 13]
+ - Device: [e.g. Pixel 4, iPhone 13]
-App Version [e.g. v1.13.0]
+ - App Version [e.g. v1.13.0]

+**App Logs**
-App Logs If possible please provide app logs here.
+If possible please provide app logs here.

 @upadrastaharshavardhan